-Once your PHP script is finished, the PDO object is destroyed and the connection that is associated with that PDO object ceases to exist.
+Once your PHP script is finished, the PDO object is destroyed.
+Consequently, the connection that is associated with that PDO object will cease to exist.

 PDO is a capsule.
 Without it, the connection that it holds will simply “die off”.

 A connection will only “stay alive” after the script has finished executing if you manually configure PDO to create a persistent connection.
-But that’s an entirely different topic.
+However, that is an entirely different topic.

 $host = 'localhost'; $databaseName = 'test'; $username = 'root'; $password = '3sLS62!)23i3kue<'; //Connect to MySQL via the PDO object. $pdo = new PDO("mysql:host=$host;dbname=$databaseName", $username, $password); //Do something.
 Run queries, etc. //Close the connection by setting the PDO object to NULL. $pdo = null;

 In the PHP above, we connected to MySQL.
 We then assigned a NULL value to the variable that holds our PDO object.

 Note that there is no guarantee that this will immediately kill the connection.
 In fact, the connection will probably exist for a few seconds afterwards.

 Using this method is kind of like saying, “Hey, MySQL!
 I no longer need this connection.
 You can close it whenever you want to.”